1Seepy/my-hyprland-on-fedora/README.md

 ***WARNING!*** THE INSTALL SCRIPT WILL ERASE ANY CONFIGURATIONS YOU ALREADY HAVE.
 MAKE BACKUPS IF YOU WANT TO KEEP THEM.

-*Disclaimer:* This was designed for Fedora.
-The install script *will not* work on any distro that isn't very similar to fedora, and the dotfiles I cannot give any guarantees on.
+*Disclaimer:* This was designed for Fedora 41.
+The install script *will only* work on RPM-based distros, and the dotfiles I cannot give any guarantees for.

 ### Automatic install
 * Download the install script